Creating and Managing Vacant Property Inventories

 VPROs do not solve the problem of identifying abandoned properties, as many former owners will not likely bother to register properties they have abandoned.
 The only sure way to identify unregistered vacant or abandoned properties is through direct field observations based on an early warning system described below.
 However, VPROs can still be used as a way to levy fees on unregistered vacant properties, which can be converted into liens.

 Issuing liens to cover the costs of vacant property management

 Localities can also help recover the costs of vacant property management by issuing liens against the property, assuming the property still has some value on the market.
 A lien is a legal claim by the property creditor against a property owner for an unpaid amount that is owed.
 When an owner of a vacant property cannot be contacted or is unable or unwilling to maintain their vacant property or pay the fee associated with a vacant property registration ordinance, a municipality is authorized to place liens on the property to recover the costs of activities like collecting garbage, mowing the lawn, and securing the property.
 Depending on state-enabling legislation, localities may enact ordinances to prioritize liens that involve expenses from the maintenance of the vacant property to be paid off in a foreclosure before any other liens.
 Otherwise, the foreclosure sale may leave little proceeds beyond paying off the mortgage debt.
-An example of a state law that enables this type of municipal lien is Illinois Municipal Code 5/11-31-2.
+In distressed markets, additional liens can further complicate a depressed market.
+Localities should fine tune property management goals around market conditions.

 Identify data sources and data collection methods for the inventory